BerenMillidge/BerenMillidge.github.io/_posts/2026-05-31-Thermopylae.md

 A great king cannot languish,
 Or be buried by his days."

-“Though you call your counsel prudence.
+“Though you call your counsel prudence,
 You know the truth as I;
 All earthly things are nought but dust,
 Yet name may never die.”